 The first 4 people to arrive for the first and second sessions

 - Please apply using the entry form below.

-- If you would like to have a trial farming experience on one of our regular farming days (every Saturday) before applying to this Workshop, please fill out the inquiry form below.
+- If you would like to have a trial farming experience on one of our regular farming days (every Saturday) before or after applying to this Workshop, please fill out the inquiry form below.
 We welcome you at any time.
 Up to four trial farming sessions are free of charge.
 If you would like to participate in this program, please come to the club’s greenhouses (see map below) by 9:00 a.m. or 1:00 p.m. on Saturday.

 Paddies and fields